Financial matters

 In general, you should take classes worth 30 ECTS credits per semester.
 The reimbursement threshold for the mobility grant depends on the duration of your stay.
 If you do not complete at least 3 ETCS per month of stay, the grant must be returned (only the ECTS recognised at the University of Vienna count here!).

 The Erasmus+ grant is paid in two instalments: 70% at the start of the stay and 30% after the stay (from academic year 2024/25).
+The final calculation of the grant is based on the actual number of days of stay.
+An average of 30 days per month is used for this calculation.

 Recipients of the Austrian federal aid for students ("Studienbeihilfe") can apply for financial aid for studies abroad ("Auslandsbeihilfe") from the Study Grant Authority.